wsanshi30/wsanshi30.github.io/_pages/about.md

   - Knowledgeable in writing custom functions and scripts to automate data processing tasks;
   - Capable of using RMarkdown for reproducible research and dynamic reporting;

     In my academic research, R has been the primary tool for data analysis, enabling me to complete the data analysis and visualizations for my publications.

+&nbsp;
+&nbsp;

 - Experienced in Meta-analysis:
   - Conducting systematic reviews and literature searches